 - Once macarons are done, remove them from the oven and cool them on a cooling rack but leaving them on the parchment or silicone mat for 30 minutes.
 Please remember, they will stick to the mat while they are hot, they are not supposed to come off until they cool!

 - After about 8-10 minutes the mixture starts to thicken like custard.
-I find the temperature at this stage is around 80C/176C
+I find the temperature at this stage is around 80C / 176F

-- With a rubber spatula mix in room temperature butter in small cubes one by one.
-Make sure that each cube of butter is fully incorporated before adding the next.
+- With a rubber spatula mix room temperature butter in small chunks one by one.
+Make sure that each chunk of butter is fully incorporated before adding the next.
 If you have a blender, blend butter into curd, if not, make sure you fully incorporate it with your spatula

 - Fold the zest in.
-Make sure you won´t leave the zest out, it will give so much flavour!
+Make sure you won´t leave the zest out, it will give so much flavor!

 - Use it for filling your Earl Grey macarons as soon as it sets.
 It will take a few hours